AkshatJain2005/minesweeper/README.md

-# HTML 5 Game Prototype
+# Minesweeper

-This is a game prototype that is implemented using AMD modules.
+This is a game prototype I wrote that is implemented using AMD modules.

-You can play this with the github page for this project at http://spoike.github.io/html5-game/
+You can play this with the github page for this project at http://spoike.github.io/minesweeper/

 ## How To Dev